ChrisKlug/web-dev-workshop/labs/lab10/lab10.md

 ...
 ```

-The `StaticFileOptions` contains the configuration needed to make the midleware do what you need.
-In this case, it needs a `RequestPath` and a `IFileProvider` in the form of a `PhysicalFileProvider`.
+The `StaticFileOptions` contains the configuration needed to make the middleware do what you need.
+In this case, it needs a `RequestPath` and an `IFileProvider` in the form of a `PhysicalFileProvider`.

-The `RequestPath`, which is at what path it should serve the file, should be __/images/products__ to correspond with what the UI expetcs.
+The `RequestPath`, which is the path at which it should serve the files, should be __/images/products__ to correspond with what the UI expects.
 And the `FileProvider` needs to be set to a `PhysicalFileProvider` that points to the directory where the images are stored.

 In this case, the images are stored in the __ProductImages__ directory of the project.
 Unfortunately, the `PhysicalFileProvider` needs an absolute path.
-So, you will need to compbine the applications `ContentRootPath` and the directory name using `Path.Combine()`
+So, you will need to combine the application's `ContentRootPath` and the directory name using `Path.Combine()`

 ```csharp
 app.UseStaticFiles(new StaticFileOptions